 - Ensuring secure operation and productivity using sophisticated load prediction and control algorithms, combined with customer-defined operation standards and built-in intelligence and parameterization on how to shed loads.

-For example, Emacx installed Aciex in a university where they participate in short-notice demand response events by automatically balancing the Co-Gen plant balancing the grid import with on-site generation.
+For example, Emacx installed Aciex Platform Software in a university where they participate in short-notice demand response events by automatically balancing the Co-Gen plant balancing the grid import with on-site generation.
 They run on solar power during afternoon peak hours and switch to low-rate grid power when the system detects that generation resources won’t meet load demands.
-In a California facility Aciex controls the building via AUTO Demand Response accepting a curtailment signal from the utility.
+In a California facility, Aciex DER in conjunction with the Aciex Platform Software controls the building via AUTO Demand Response accepting a curtailment signal from the utility.